Gold Fingers PCB Circuit Board

 What is PCB Gold Finger Beveling？

-On a circuit board, the PCB gold finger plating process is used after the solder mask and before the surface finish.
+The PCB gold finger plating process is used on a circuit board after the solder mask and before the surface finish.
 The plating process generally consists of the following steps:

-- Nickel plating: Between three and six microns of nickel are plated first to the connector edges of the fingers.
+- Nickel plating: Between three and six microns of nickel are plated first to the fingers’ connector edges.

 - Gold plating: Between one and two microns of hard gold are plated over the nickel.
 The gold is usually enhanced with cobalt for boosted surface resistance.